dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 exactly then we tryed to fix in our work processes.
 So to get the better idea, let me start with by telling you a little story.

-Last year in October one of our junior developer's was working on a project.
+Last year in October one of our junior developers was working on a project.
 Nothing unusual there, but because he was working on a Linux, at that time he was not very experienced with it, but he had an issue with the project file permissions and he thought that he could safely resolve it by himself, but what